PeteTrapani/Foodie/README.md

 # Description
 Ruby / Rails Phase 4 Project

-This is our project for Phase 4
+This is our project for Phase 4# Foodie